Activated carbon tablets: instructions for adults and children for cleansing, price and reviews. Activated carbon - instructions for use

 What is activated carbon?

-The medicine is made from natural materials (peat, coal), which are heated in an airless space with subsequent treatment with chemicals.
+The medicine is made from natural materials (peat, coal), which are heated in an airless space and then treated with chemicals.
 Thanks to this technology, the finished tablet has a porous structure.

-The pores can significantly increase the suction surface of the sorbent.
-Crushed tablets (powder) have an even greater ability to absorb, therefore, for a thicker and faster effect, it is recommended that the tablets be crushed and chewed before use.
+The pores make it possible to significantly increase the suction surface of the sorbent.
+Crushed tablets (powder) have even greater absorption capacity, therefore, for a greater and faster effect, it is recommended to crush and chew the tablets before use.

 Help with poisoning

-It is important to know that the sooner assistance is provided for poisoning, the greater the effect can be achieved.
+It is important to know that the sooner help is provided in case of poisoning, the greater the effect can be achieved.

-At the first signs of ill health, it is necessary to take 6-8 tablets of activated charcoal, washing them down with a sufficient amount of water.
-Crushed tablets can be mixed in a glass of water and drunk.
-Considering that coal does not dissolve in water, the resulting suspension must be shaken well before use.
+At the first signs of ill health, you need to take 6-8 tablets of activated carbon, washing them down with enough water.
+The crushed tablets can be mixed in a glass of water and drunk.
+Considering that charcoal does not dissolve in water, the resulting suspension must be shaken thoroughly before use.

-The drug is continued until recovery, drink 3-4 tablets at a time.
+The drug is continued until recovery, drinking 3-4 tablets at a time.

-In case of acute intoxication, the stomach is first cleansed with charcoal diluted in water (10-20 g of charcoal per 0.1 l of water), and then 6-8 tablets are given to the patient.
+In case of acute intoxication, first cleanse the stomach with charcoal diluted in water (10-20 g of charcoal per 0.1 liter of water), and then give the patient 6-8 tablets.

-Coal has a local effect on the body, is not absorbed by the intestines and is excreted in the same volume in which it was taken, staining the feces black.
+Coal has a local effect on the body, is not absorbed by the intestines and is excreted in the same volume in which it was taken, turning the stool black.

-It is treated according to the same scheme, the instructions for the drug recommend taking 3-5 tablets an hour or two before alcohol in order to reduce the damage to the body.
+It is treated according to the same scheme; the instructions for the drug recommend taking 3-5 tablets an hour or two before alcohol to reduce the damage done to the body.

-With severe vomiting, it is first necessary to take antiemetic drugs, and only then - activated charcoal.
+In case of severe vomiting, you must first take antiemetic drugs, and only then take activated charcoal.

 Intestinal problems

-Activated charcoal is effective for stool problems: diarrhea, constipation, flatulence.
+Activated carbon is effective for problems with stool: diarrhea, constipation, flatulence.

 1. Fermentation